mingxiangchan/dell-slides/PITCHME.md

 +++

-- class is a reference type, struc is a value type
+- class is a reference type, struct is a value type
 - structs cannot implement inheritance
 - structs are more lightweight than classes
 - only use structs if the data doesn't change